tinkerbell/tinkerbell.org/content/docs/concepts/templates.md

 This is a full example of a Template for installing Ubuntu and configuring it to use cloud-init.

+The `.artifact_server_ip_port` and `.tootles_ip_port` variables are assumed to be set to the `IP:port` combinations of the artifact server housing the Ubuntu image and the Tootles instance respectively.

 ```yaml
 apiVersion: tinkerbell.org/v1alpha1
 kind: Template